Balsamic Sautéed Mushrooms [an easy, gluten-free, vegan, dairy-free, paleo, and Whole30 side dish!]

 Now, things have flip-flopped.
 I don’t post recipes quite as often as I used to, but I love regularly sharing stories and talking about theology in this little corner of the Internet.
 Yet every once in a while, I find I need that creative shift again.
 I need to do something a little different from what’s become the new norm.
 And so I go back to chopping, sautéing, and photographing.

 Today, I’ve got the easiest side dish for you.
 If you don’t like mushrooms, I’m sorry to disappoint.
-(Maybe check some other side dish ideas?)
 But if you love fungi, you’ll enjoy this recipe.
 It brings out the rich, deep flavor of mushrooms in the best way.
 The sweetness of the balsamic complements the earthiness of the mushrooms.
 The recipe only takes a few minutes to make, so you can even whip it up at the last minute if you feel like whatever protein you're serving needs a little something extra.

 Ingredients for Balsamic Sautéed Mushrooms